fzakaria/fzakaria.com/_posts/2023-09-11-quick-insights-using-sqlelf.md

 __Which library that I load is providing _function foo_?__

-This is a worthwhile question because you would like to know which shared object is not only providing the symbol definition but also which the linker (`ld.so`) choses to link against at runtime.
+This is a worthwhile question because you would like to know which shared object is not only providing the symbol definition but also which the linker (`ld.so`) chooses to link against at runtime.

 The _state of the art_ (prior to sqlelf) of how to retrieve this diagnostic information is using `LD_DEBUG` environment variable and trolling through the large dump of logs it emits. 🤦